 Gold Elite: Attainable after 20 nights, for those choosing to progress through stays and not just dining.
 This is where the secondary Milestone Rewards system kicks in.

 Unfortunately, the perks of Gold Elite status really aren’t any more exciting than Silver or Club.
 You’ll earn a 40% bonus on top of base points through spending and extra nights will roll over to help you maintain Gold for the next year, but that’s about it.

 Platinum Elite: The lofty heights of Platinum Elite are achieved once your stay tally hits 40 nights.
-At this level, perks include guaranteed room availability, early check-in and compliementary room upgrades (subject to availability) along with exclusive access to book your reward nights at discounted rates.
+At this level, perks include guaranteed room availability, early check-in and complimentary room upgrades (subject to availability), along with exclusive access to book your reward nights at discounted rates.